Gartcosh: Present day

 Next to the campus is the Gartcosh Local Nature Reserve.
 Although relatively small, it contains a variety of wildlife, including protected species such as a great crested newt colony (the largest in Scotland).

 There is a Church of Scotland parish in Gartcosh which has Bible Study, Sunday services and a Sunday Club for children.
 The church hall is used for various community projects, including 1st Gartcosh Boys' Brigade and both slimming and exercise groups.

 The defunct Anglican church at the top of the hill on Lochend Road was demolished in 1997 for property development.

 The original Gartcosh Police Station closed in the 1990s.
 However, most of Gartcosh continues to be served by the Cumbernauld Sub-division of Police Scotland.
-Gartcosh Railway Station and its access roads, Chapman's Public House and a small number of houses in the village to the south of the railway line are served by Monklands Sub-division, operating from Coatbridge Police Office.
-Gartcosh has some of the lowest crime rates in the Lanarkshire Division.
+Gartcosh railway station and its access roads, the defunct Chapman's public house, and a small number of houses in the village to the south of the railway line, are served by Monklands Sub-division operating from Coatbridge Police Office.

-Gartcosh is home to the Caledonian Amateur Football league team Gartcosh United.
-Founded in 1962 by George Dingwall, the team has developed many professional players over the decades including Pat Nevin, Dave McPherson, Derek Ferguson and more.
-The club's current Board include Chairman, David Quate, Ex-professional footballer Brian Smith, Scottish entrepreneur Gavin Muir and Adidas executive Andrew Barr.

-In 2008, the old Co-Op building on Old Gartloch Road was acquired from the previous owner by Harlequin Leisure Group and work commenced on fitting these premises into a number of separate units.
-These premises are now home to the Reach Pharmacy, Hair Salon, "Chin Chin" (formerly "Asia") restaurant, and a grocer's shop.

-Current local services in Gartcosh include: